Nintendo Switch Pro announcement could take place this week

 According to a report from Bloomberg, the successor to the popular Nintendo Switch has been tipped to be revealed before E3, which takes place on June 12 to June 15, and could be released as early as September 2021.

-However, we now have a slightly more concrete date, if the host of the Xbox Era podcast is to be believed.
+However, we now have a slightly more concrete date of when the console might be announced, if the host of the Xbox Era podcast is to be believed.

 Nick Baker, claims that the Nintendo Switch Pro could be announced on Thursday, but caveated his prediction by saying that the date could be pushed back – as it has been in the past.